Cooperative Education and Internship Program

 - Confirmation of salary

-- Detailed job description from employer (duties must be closely related to the student's course of study).
+- Detailed job description (duties must be closely related to the student's course of study).
 This may be submitted separately or included in the offer letter.

-- Must a full-time, degree-seeking student of New Mexico Tech
+- Must be a full-time, degree-seeking student of NMT

 - Must be in good academic standing

-- Undergraduate minimum gpa of 2.7 or Graduate minimum gpa of 3.0
+- Undergraduate student minimum cumulative GPA of 2.7

 - Must not be in last semester of school (ie. not graduating)

 - Co-Ops may be approved for 3-8 months.
-Duties of the Co-Op position must be closely student's field of study.
+Duties of the Co-Op position must be closely related to the student's field of study.

 - Should the employer terminate the student during the Co-Op work phase, the student’s Co-Op Agreement will be void.